An aerial view of homes by the sea

 Our property expert, Tim Bannister, says: “Particularly at this time of year, many people consider what a home by the sea and away from the hustle and bustle of a city could look like, or perhaps explore estate agents’ windows while on holiday.”

 So what better time to take a look at some of the locations close to the surf, sand and plenty of spots to grab ourselves an ice cream or two.
-We’ve looked at the most expensive, and the cheapest, areas if you’re considering a move to the coast.
+We’ve looked at the most expensive, and the cheapest areas, if you’re considering a move to the coast.

 Take a look…

-Most expensive seaside locations
+The 10 expensive seaside locations

 Area Average asking price